explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 RQ2 (counterfactual testing) was given only a cursory treatment.
 We are adding the following improvements:

-- Redo the study of whether LLM solutions which seem otherwise "correct" actually generalise under perturbations of the data, using the improved gold solution dataset
+- Redo the RQ2 study of whether LLM solutions which seem otherwise "correct" actually generalise under perturbations of the data, using the improved gold solution dataset.
-- Report on counterfactual robustness disaggregated by linguistic category
+- Report on counterfactual robustness, disaggregated by linguistic category (omitted from submitted version).

 # Response to Reviewer AyvP

 > - The proposed system still seems to be in early stages with respect to what can be verified, which limits its usefulness in practice.
 First, as far as I understand, it is limited to single papers and does not allow to check claims a paper makes about results presented in another paper.
 This is where a system like the proposed would be most useful

 Thank you for the suggestion; a multi-paper setup is indeed an interesting use case.
-Although for our evaluation we only considered excerpts from single papers, nothing about our design restricts it to such, so we will consider this for a real-world tool.
+For our evaluation we have only considered excerpts from single papers, but nothing about our design restricts it to such, so we will consider this for a real-world tool.

 > - Second, the claims that can be checked seem to be quite simple (checks for more complex claims cannot be generated with LLMs) and thus easy to check manually.
 Even then, a human has to verify all generated links, which in at least some cases are wrong.
 This begs the question of whether a manual system where only larger and more important claims are annotated would not be more useful in practice.